Core Idea

 Why It Matters

-Column Schema Replication addresses a fundamental tension in distributed architectures: the need for service autonomy versus the requirement to access data owned by other services.
-When services query each other directly for every data access (the Interservice Communication Pattern), they introduce runtime coupling, increased latency, and availability dependencies.
-Sharing databases violates service boundaries and creates tight coupling.
-Column Schema Replication offers a middle ground—services maintain independence while having efficient local access to necessary external data.
+Column Schema Replication addresses the tension between service autonomy and the need to access data owned by other services.
+When services query each other directly (Interservice-Communication-Pattern) for every data access, they introduce runtime coupling, increased latency, and availability dependencies.
+Sharing databases violates service boundaries.
+This pattern offers a middle ground—services maintain independence while having efficient local access to necessary external data.

 Related Concepts